“Good afternoon everyone.” A weary Kaidus spoke to the group as he sat down.

 “OH!
 I just remembered something I heard from my father over the ryes.
-Any of you heard about the conflict in Malpaars?”
+Any of you hear about the conflict in Malpaars?”
 Jorva interjected.

 “The war?”
 Lisin asked.

 “A little.
-My older brother told me about it.”
+My older brother spoke to me about it.”

 “No, can’t say I have.”
 Kaidus answered.